Diles & Rinies

 Quaint little Tinos remains largely undiscovered by foreigners, but is known among Greeks for its Orthodox significance (one if its churches is an ancient pilgrimage site), its artistic roots and its burgeoning foodie reputation.
 Legend has it that Apollo and Artemis were born just across the strait from here, on neighbouring Delos island, one of Greece’s best-preserved archaeological sites.
 What could be more alluring than having the heart of ancient Greece floating on the horizon?

 Diles & Rinies sits on a quiet, herb-scented hillside looking directly at its mythical neighbour.
 More luxury retreat than self-catering complex, this private estate houses eight boutique villas of varying sizes (2-4 bedrooms).
-Ideal for families, couples or groups, each comes with the added benefit of hotel services, so you have the option to be as independent or sociable as you please.
-There’s an infinity pool (plus some villas have their own pools), a restaurant offering breakfast and poolside snacks, a wellness kiosk for massages or yoga overlooking the Aegean, and a concierge service for tips on what to see and do on Tinos.
-Discover the island's creative roots by doing a workshop in pottery, marble art, or basketry; stroll down to lovely Agios Fokas beach (15 mins); or shop for handmade trinkets in the main town, a short drive away.
+Ideal for families, couples or groups, each villa comes with uplifting views of the Aegean, plenty of space and timeless interiors.
+There’s an infinity pool (plus some villas have their own pools) and a poolside bar where guests can mingle - you'll hardly need to leave.
+But a treasure trove awaits when you do: discover the island's creative roots by doing a workshop in pottery, marble art, or basketry; stroll down to lovely Agios Fokas beach (15 mins); or shop for handmade trinkets in the main town, a short drive away.
 But you’ll want to return for sunset – the sight of golden colours dancing over ancient Delos and untouched Rhenia island is said to be quite the spectacle: a gift from Apollo, the god of light himself, perhaps?

 Highs

-• Astounding views from every spot: all villas and communal areas face south over the Aegean
+• Astounding views from every spot: all villas face south over the Aegean

-• Great for families: each villa has a kitchen, some have bunk beds, and there are lots of creative activities
+• Great for families: each villa has a kitchen, some have private pools, and lots of activities can be arranged through the concierge service

 • Tinos island is a delight – much quieter than neighbouring Mykonos, with lots of lovely beaches, creative roots, sacred Orthodox sites, and a growing gastronomic reputation